SECURE Act: The effect on charitable giving

 What this means for you: Since charities do not have to pay taxes on distributions, charitable gifts of retirement assets are even more impactful now.
 You might consider designating a charity – including an FFTC Donor Advised Fund, FFTC Designated Fund or FFTC Community Impact Fund – as the beneficiary of your IRA, while leaving other assets to family.

 - Required Minimum Distributions now begin at 72.
-The age at which you must begin taking RMDs has been increase from 70 ½ to 72 years, but you may still take qualified charitable distributions from your IRA when you reach 70 ½.
+The age at which you must begin taking RMDs has been raised from 70 ½ to 72 years, but you may still direct qualified charitable distributions from your IRA when you reach 70 ½.
 To be a qualified charitable distribution, the RMD must be paid directly to a 501(c)3 public charity.
-Qualified charitable distributions are not taxable and do not count toward adjusted gross income.
+Qualified charitable distributions are not taxable and do not count toward your adjusted gross income.

 What this means for you: During this 18-month window, clients who make qualified charitable distributions will provide support to charities while simultaneously reducing the remaining amount in their IRA, future required minimum distributions and resulting taxes.
 While qualified charitable distributions cannot be directed to donor advised funds, they generally MAY be designated directly to public charities, including FFTC for the benefit of an FFTC Community Impact Fund, Designated Fund, Scholarship Fund or Field of Interest Fund.